 Some suggestions for action include:

-Write to your Vicar about the motion.
-You might also want to send a hard copy of the Ban Treaty, which are available for free from the Christian CND office.
+Write to your local Vicar about the support of the Bishops for the TPNW.
+You might also want to send a hard copy of the Treaty, which are available for free from the Christian CND office.

-Write to other local churches telling them about the motion and Ban Treaty. many areas bring churches from different denominations together for prayer, and other churches will be encouraged that the Church of England has taken this step.
+Write to other local churches telling them about the Ban Treaty.
+Many areas bring churches from different denominations together for prayer, and other churches will be encouraged that the Church of England has taken this step.

 These are just a few suggestions, if there is anything you want to do which isn’t on the list, that’s great.
 Please let us know what you are planning so that we can let others know about it.